|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 |Chronology||Locations||Aircraft||Ships||Submit Info||How You Can Help||Donate|

-On December 8, 1941 a Japanese flying dropped five or six bombs on Ocean Island.
-There were no casualties and no damage to buildings but the next day three flying boats bombed the island and destroyed the new Residency building, the machine shop and the BPC Manager's house.
-The Radio Station on Ocean Island was the parent station for the Gilbert Islands Coastwatching station and it was believed that the main purpose of the attack had been to silence this Radio Station.
-However, the Station was undamaged and remained in operation.
-At the end of February 1942, Free French destroyer La Triomphant evacuated the remaining 823 Chinese and 232 Europeans.
-The local people were left on the island, as it was believed the Japanese would not harm them.
+On December 8, 1941 a single Japanese flyingboat dropped five or six bombs on Ocean Island.
+There were no casualties and no damage.
+On December 9, 1941 three flying boats bombed the island and destroyed the new residency building, the machine shop and the BPC manager's house.
+The Radio Station on Ocean Island was the parent station for the Gilbert Islands coastwatcher station and it was believed that the main purpose of the attack had been to silence this radio link but was undamaged and remained in operation.
+Before their evacuation, BPC sabotaged the phosphate mine to prevent further mining.
+During late February 1942, Free French destroyer Le Triomphant evacuated the remaining 232 Europeans and 823 Chinese civilians.
+The local people were left on the island because the Allies believed the Japanese would not harm them.

-On August 24, nine bombers of the 24th Air Flotilla, bombed Ocean and during the night, destroyers Ariake and Yugure shelled the island.
-On August 26, 1942 Yugure landed troops that occupied the island.
+On August 24, 1942 nine bombers of the 24th Air Flotilla, bombed Ocean Island.
+During the night, destroyers Ariake and Yugure shelled Ocean Island.
+On August 26, 1942 Yugure lands troops on Ocean Island.
+On September 1, 1942 a detachment from the 63rd Naval garrison unit arrives with roughly 500 troops and 50 laborers.

 Japanese missions against Ocean Island (Banaba)